is-project-4th-year/team-profile-site-lfc/reflections.md

 - I have learnt the different types of commits.

 ### How I’ll Apply It
-- I will structure my project by having timelines and individual issues linked to a specific milestone which will be visible in the kanban project board.
+- I will structure my project by having timelines and individual issues linked to a specific milestone which will be visible in the Kanban project board.

 </details>